jpype-project/jpype/doc/userguide.rst

 Java exception classes are regular classes that extend, directly or indirectly, the java.lang.Throwable class.
 Python exception are classes that extend, directly or indirectly, the Exception class.
-On the surface they are similar, at the C-API elvel, Python Exceptions are completely different from regular Python classes.
+On the surface they are similar, at the C-API level, Python Exceptions are completely different from regular Python classes.
 This contributes to the fact that it is not possible to catch java exceptions in a completely straightforward way.